General

 In summary, gravity is the force that creates the pressure to fuse atoms, which makes the stars shine.
 Eventually the temperature is high enough that the star starts fusing hydrogen into helium.
 When the outward pressure produced by the heating of the gas by fusion energy balances gravity, a stable star is formed.

-READ ALSO: Who is the most weakest Titan?
+READ ALSO: What is the modulus of timber?

 How are Starquakes formed?